Lujinghui1234/Performance-Optimize/README.md

 import {useInputterSubmit} from './query';

 const {mutate,data,isLoading,error,isError} = useInputterSubmit;
-//It can reduce using useState to store data and useEffect to call api.
+//It can reduce using useState to store data.

 useEffect(
 ()=>{